 Current text of Rule 217 effective October 3, 2010

-Supreme Court Rule 217 for Interest on Lawyer Trust Accounts (IOLTA) accounts require Nevada lawyers to create or maintain their IOLTA accounts ONLY at financial institutions which, in addition to other minimum qualifications in SCR 217 and SCR 78.5, offer interest rates under one of the three indices set forth in SCR 217, subsection 2.
+Supreme Court Rule 217 for Interest on Lawyer Trust Accounts (IOLTA) accounts require Nevada lawyers to create or maintain their IOLTA accounts ONLY at financial institutions which, in addition to other minimum qualifications in SCR 217 and SCR 78, offer interest rates under one of the three indices set forth in SCR 217, subsection 2.
+Funds arising from a Nevada matter must be kept in an approved financial institution in Nevada.

 SCR 217 continues to define IOLTA (trust) accounts as those accounts set up by a Nevada attorney to hold clients’ funds which are nominal in size or are to be held for a short period of time.